spacive/mercury-player/README.md

 Built entirely in python, it is made to be light on both CPU and memory usage.

 To do:
-- improve support for extra large folders of music (>~500)
+- add support for .opus files
 - replace curses UI with Textual
 - Windows support
 - maybe remake the whole backend in vlc to improve support for windows
 - AppImage file
-- Make the actual file run properly when installed with pipx

 ## How to run:

 python3 run.py
-Optionally, add run.py to your PATH (You're on your own for that one)

 ### Prerequisites